Graduate Students

 Background: Madelyn graduated from the University of Michigan in 2023 with a BS in Neuroscience and German.
 While at Michigan, she was a research assistant in the Duval Lab studying learning and memory for threat and reward using methods such as functional magnetic resonance imaging (fMRI) and skin conductance response (SCR) in individuals with anxiety and stress disorders.

-Current research: Madelyn is interested in studying how behavior and brain function during cognitive tasks is related to anxiety and stress disorder symptoms, especially in individuals with comorbid mental health conditions.
+Current research: Madelyn is interested in studying how behavior and brain function during cognitive and emotional tasks is related to anxiety and stress disorder symptoms, specifically in individuals with PTSD.

 Future plans: Learn new skills, contribute to meaningful research, and find time to learn new recipes, explore new running trails, and travel.